hirosystems/clarinet/README.md

 #### Prerequisites

-You must first [Install Rust](https://www.rust-lang.org/tools/install) to gain access to cargo, which is the Rust package manager.
+You must first [Install Rust](https://www.rust-lang.org/tools/install) to use the Rust package manager Cargo.

 If you are using Debian and Ubuntu-based distributions, make sure to run the following command to install required packages before building Clarinet.